cwendorf/Sourcebook/Intro/worked-examples/intervals.md

 > $$ SE_M = \frac{SD}{\sqrt{N}} = \frac{3.117}{\sqrt{8}} = 1.102 $$

-Confidence Interval: For this test, the appropriate confidence interval is around (centered on) the mean difference (raw effect).
+Confidence Interval for the Mean: For this analysis, the appropriate confidence interval is around (centered on) the mean.

 > With *df* = 7, *t<sub>CRITICAL</sub>* = 2.365
 >